knoxhack/CodeMate/GITHUB_PAGES.md

 2. **Verify GitHub Pages settings**:
    - Go to repository Settings → Pages
-   - Check that the source is set to "GitHub Actions"
+   - Check that the source is set to "Deploy from a branch"
-   - If you see a message about GitHub Pages not being enabled, wait for the workflow to run as it will automatically enable it
+   - Verify that "gh-pages" branch is selected as the source branch
+   - If the gh-pages branch doesn't exist yet, run the workflow first

 3. **Review workflow logs**:
    - Go to the "Actions" tab and click on the failed workflow run